 Do expensive lenses create better photographs?
-If yes, then why is the photographer considered the most important factor in a great photograph?
-If they don’t, then why are these so expensive?
+If yes, then why is the photographer considered the most important factor in a great photograph and not the lens?
+If they don’t, then why are these lenses so expensive?
 This tricky question was recently asked to me by a budding photographer.

 Let me be very clear when I say that good photographs are always created by people behind the camera.
 Photographers create photographs.
 Cameras and lenses are just some tools.
 Like all other tools, there are good tools and there are average tools but at the end it is the person who uses these tools can use them to their best.